wilfz/CLCL/readme_en.txt

 The menu items displayed in the task tray or hotkey are set in the "Action" option.
 You can customize the menu behavior and display in the "Menu" option.

-If you move the mouse over a history or registered item in the menu, a tooltip with detailed information will be displayed at the mouse position.
+If you move the mouse over a history or template item in the menu, a tooltip with detailed information will be displayed at the mouse position.
 If you select an item with the keyboard, a tooltip will be displayed under the menu item.

-Right-clicking on a menu history or registered item will display the registered tools in a menu, and the selected tool will be executed and sent to the clipboard.
+Right-clicking on a menu history or template item will display the registered tools in a menu, and the selected tool will be executed and sent to the clipboard.

 To display the tool menu with the keyboard, press Ctrl and Enter to select an item.

-History and registered items display menu items according to the "Menu text display format" option.
+History and template items display menu items according to the "Menu text display format" option.
 The displayed numbers start from 0, but if you want to change the starting value, set the starting number between the % and the character.

 Examples:
 	%0d -> 0,1,2,3...